- Bats Right, Throws Right

 In 1967, his batting average improved to .237 in 77 games.

-In the off-season before 1969, he was traded to the Yankees, and played one game with them before they traded him to the Cubs, where he finished out his career in 44 games hitting .159.
+In the off-season before 1969, he was traded to the New York Yankees, and played one game with them before they traded him to the Chicago Cubs, where he finished out his career in 44 games hitting .159.
 It was the Cubs team that everyone expected to win the division, but finished second instead.
 Glenn Beckert was the regular second baseman, and the other infielders were Ernie Banks, Ron Santo, and Don Kessinger.

 Oliver managed the 1988 Reno Silver Sox.